edward-shen/MMM-MBTA/readme.md

 - Gondola and funicular icons are unsupported!

   This is intentional.
-Unless there' a Font Awesome icon, or one that resembles one, I'm not adding it in, because there shouldn't be gondolas and funiculars in Boston anyways.
+Unless there's a Font Awesome icon, or one that resembles one, I'm not adding it in, because there shouldn't be gondolas and funiculars in Boston anyways.

 This list was last updated on 2017-06-13.